 Normally, valves in your deeper leg veins keep blood moving forward toward the heart.
-With chronic venous insufficiency, vein walls are weakened and valves are damaged.
+With long-term (chronic) venous insufficiency, vein walls are weakened and valves are damaged.
 This causes the veins to stay filled with blood, especially when you are standing.

 Risk factors for venous insufficiency include:

-Your doctor will do a physical exam and ask about your symptoms and medical history.
+Your health care provider will do a physical exam and ask about your symptoms and medical history.
 Diagnosis is often made based on the appearance of leg veins when you are standing or sitting with your legs dangling.

 A duplex ultrasound exam of your leg may be ordered to:

-Your doctor may suggest that you take the following self-care steps to help manage venous insufficiency.
+Your provider may suggest that you take the following self-care steps to help manage venous insufficiency:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.